geosolutions-it/crop-information-portal/doc/en/using/ndvi_tool/index.rst

                 NDVI tool.

-The images are produced for decades and the choice can be made by means of three drop-down menu.
+The images are produced for dekad and the choice can be made by means of three drop-down menu.

 ************
 Select Dekad